flows-examples/techpreview2/README.md

 This use case is intended to represent installation with:

+> **NOTE:** Installation of the Data Index and Jobs Service is now also performed by the SonataFlowOperator.

 * A singleton Data Index Service with PostgreSQL persistence
 * A singleton Jobs Service with PostgreSQL persistence configured to send job status events to the Data Index Service.
 * The `greeting` workflow (no persistence)